 Searches for this species in the region around the dam proved fruitless, leading to the conclusion that it had evolved to live within that particular beach, and that it lives no more.
-According to Earthworm Watch, it is the world's only extinct earthworm.
-It is also the only invertebrate listed by the Australian Government as extinct, despite others being listed as such by state or territory governments.

 The Lake Pedder galaxias, a small fish that also suffered when Lake Pedder was dammed, escaped complete extinction because some were captured just in time and established in another (smaller) lake and a small dam (page 28).
 The Lake Pedder planarian (Romankenkius pedderensis), a carnivorous flatworm, was initially recorded as extinct (and is still listed as such by the IUCN), but was found some 3 decades later living in the dam in its original locale.